SaraOsacar/SaraOsacar/README.md

 ## Front-end Developer ⚡︎💻

-####  💾 I've transitioned from an extensive career in cultural management and production to becoming a passionate front-end developer.
+####  💾 I've transitioned from an extensive career in cultural management and production to becoming a passionate Front-end developer.
 My creative flair and tech fascination led me to pivot towards coding.

 • 🎉 I've just finished a Front-end Development Bootcamp in Adalab.<br>
 • 🚀 I'm looking for a job to gain experience and continue learning.<br>